 Evergreen is the integrated library system (ILS) originally developed by the Georgia Public Library Service specifically for use by PINES.
 Evergreen is open source, which means that the source code, the human-readable computer files written by programmers, is licensed to be shared freely with others for nearly any purpose.
 This results in some practical advantages for PINES:

 Evergreen is built as a web-based client-server program.
 The PINES implementation of Evergreen is hosted on a server cluster, a group of servers configured to act as one server.
 This cluster, and its server-level software programs, is managed by PINES/GPLS staff and USG IT staff.
 The administration for which Local System Administrators are responsible exists in the Evergreen Staff Client.

-The Evergreen Staff Client is web-based and designed to run within Firefox or Chrome.
+The Evergreen Staff Client is web-based and designed to run within the Firefox or Chrome web browser.
 Local Admins do not need to install client software, but will be required to configure and troubleshoot issues.
 Configuration tasks may include registering workstations, configuring browser cookie settings, and configuring printing.

 This documentation was created by the Georgia Public Library Service for the PINES Program.
 It is licensed under the Creative Commons Attribution-ShareAlike 2.0 Generic license (CC BY-SA 2.0).
 A summary of the conditions of that license is here: http://creativecommons.org/licenses/by-sa/2.0/.